 Authors/Year/Title Type of Practitioner Topic/Key Words Theory Main Ideas/Findings Gupta, R. (2015b).
-Tax practitioners Relationship between n/a - Trust and service satisfaction mediate the relationships between five Understanding clients' (broadly defined) trust of tax (hypothesized interaction behavior factors and client commitment ties to a tax practitioner: practitioners and relationships - Notably, a client's trust in a tax practitioner is lower when the tax The mediating influence of trust and service satisfaction with their based on practitioner gives an honest opinion which is unfavorable to the client satisfaction services, and client findings from prior literature about any ambiguous or gray areas of tax laws involved, or when they spend time preparing detailed working papers and notes for the client to Saustaction Communent and market evaluate their tax issues research) - Also, respondents expressed a preference for tax practitioners to make judgments on their behalf, rather than investing time in explaining the implications of different approaches Neuman, S. S., Omer, T. Tax service providers Determinants and n/a - NFP entities are more likely to purchase tax services from non-auditor C., & Thompson, A. M. consequences of tax (hypotheses preparers (2015).
-Determinants provider choice among based on prior - The existence of substitute providers does not affect the choices they and consequences of tax not-for-profit (NFP) literature - i.e., make between using auditor-provided tax services and self-preparation service provider choice entities proximity and of their returns in the not-for-profit sector knowledge availability as - Preparation quality does not vary among paid preparers along this dimension of the Form 990 sector factors - One hypothesis suggests that the negative association between explaining contributions and self-preparing the Form 990 is due to lower professional preparation quality, weaker financial condition, or a combination of service firm both factors heterogeneity - The decline in contributions following the change to self-preparation (Malhotra & is attributable to the decline in Form 990 preparation quality Morris, 2009)) Tan, L. M., Braithwaite, Tax practitioners Characteristics n/a (hypotheses - Special relationships often develop between small businesses and their V., & Reinhart, M. associated with the based on market advisors (2016).
-Why do small business taxpayers stay commitment of small business owners to research linking customer - Study notes importance of both instrumental and relational factors in client commitment with their practitioners? their tax practitioners satisfaction and - Experience of aggressive advice (= instrumental reason for retaining Trust, competence and men tax praetitioners loyalty) advisor), trust and communication through engagement letter all aggressive advice correlated with commitment, whereas no correlation noted between other services and commitment to advisor - Notably, trust was more prevalent in relations with small advisors (vs. Big 4)
+Tax practitioners Relationship between n/a - Trust and service satisfaction mediate the relationships between five Understanding clients' (broadly defined) trust of tax (hypothesized interaction behavior factors and client commitment ties to a tax practitioner: practitioners and relationships - Notably, a client's trust in a tax practitioner is lower when the tax The mediating influence satisfaction with their based on practitioner gives an honest opinion which is unfavorable to the client of trust and service services, and client findings from about any ambiguous or gray areas of tax laws involved, or when they satisfaction commitment prior literature spend time preparing detailed working papers and notes for the client to and market evaluate their tax issues research) - Also, respondents expressed a preference for tax practitioners to make judgments on their behalf, rather than investing time in explaining the , implications of different approaches Neuman, S. S., Omer, T. Tax service providers Determinants and n/a - NFP entities are more likely to purchase tax services from non-auditor C., & Thompson, A. M. consequences of tax (hypotheses preparers (2015).
+Determinants provider choice among based on prior - The existence of substitute providers does not affect the choices they and consequences of tax not-for-profit (NFP) literature - i.e., make between using auditor-provided tax services and self-preparation service provider choice in the not-for-profit entities proximity and knowledge of their returns - Preparation quality does not vary among paid preparers along this sector availability as dimension of the Form 990 sector factors - One hypothesis suggests that the negative association between explaining contributions and self-preparing the Form 990 is due to lower professional preparation quality, weaker financial condition, or a combination of service firm both factors heterogeneity - The decline in contributions following the change to self-preparation (Malhotra & is attributable to the decline in Form 990 preparation quality Morris, 2009)) Tan, L. M., Braithwaite, Tax practitioners Characteristics n/a (hypotheses - Special relationships often develop between small businesses and their V., & Reinhart, M. associated with the based on market advisors (2016).
+Why do small commitment of small research linking - Study notes importance of both instrumental and relational factors in business taxpayers stay business owners to customer client commitment with their practitioners? their tax practitioners satisfaction and - Experience of aggressive advice (= instrumental reason for retaining Trust, competence and loyalty) advisor), trust and communication through engagement letter all aggressive advice correlated with commitment, whereas no correlation noted between other services and commitment to advisor - Notably, trust was more prevalent in relations with small advisors (vs. Big 4)